Billy Long: Tax consulting

 In 2023, Long worked as a salesperson for Lifetime Advisors and Commerce Terrace Consulting, two companies that encourage clients to apply for tax credits and subsequently take a cut of the benefits.
 On his X profile, Long self-describes as a "Certified Tax & Business Advisor".
 The "Certified Tax & Business Advisor" certificate was given to Long after he attended a three-day course offered by a Florida tax consultancy.

 At Lifetime Advisors, Long encouraged eligible clients to apply for a tax credit, the Employee Retention Credit (ERC), for which the IRS temporarily stopped accepting applications because a large number of firms were making improper claims.
 Lifetime Advisors took an expansive view of eligibility for the tax credit, sometimes even challenging clients who did not believe they qualified.
 Companies that erroneously apply for the credit are at risk of having to pay penalties to the IRS.
 The IRS has warned companies not to rely on companies that ask for a cut of a tax credit.
 Lifetime has helped companies claim $1.3 billion in ERTC tax credits.
 In a September 2023 interview, Long stated that he helped only eligible companies claim the credit.
 The credit itself has cost the government $230 billion.

 In 2024, Long lobbied in Washington, D.C., for the IRS to approve more tax credit claims.

-Realtor
+Real estate

 In July 2023, Long became a realtor with Murney Associates.

+Trump administration

 Commissioner of Internal Revenue Service

 On December 4, 2024, President-elect Donald Trump announced his intention to nominate Long to serve as the commissioner of the Internal Revenue Service.
 During his time in Congress, Long repeatedly sponsored bills to abolish the IRS.
 President Trump "described him as a 'people person' who was 'well respected on both sides of the aisle.'"